-As locals, we are inspired by the revolution that is happening in the city and wants to share it with you!
+As locals, we are inspired by the revolution that is happening in the city and want to share it with you!
 What better way of inspiring someone to travel than showing them the attractions, the culture, the food…?
-And who better than the locals to do the job?
+And who is better than the locals to do the job?
 This is a

 One day Porto itinerary